 You are automatically enrolled in the Plan on the first day of your permanent employment.
-You will remain a member of the Plan for as long as you remain an employee, even if you become part-time or change to a temporary employment status.
+You will remain a member of the Plan for as long as you remain an employee of a participating employer, even if you become part-time, change to a temporary employment status, or transfer employment to another participating employer.